shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 Note that API `sgx_qv_verify_quote()` allows:
 - Verifier controls quote verification via trusted QvE or untrusted QVL by specifing parameter `p_qve_report_info`
-  - Intel SGX Quote Verification Enclave (QvE): Quote verification would be done inside QvE, and QvE would return a report which target for verifier's enclave, it means verifier can verify QvE's reutrn report and identity
+  - Intel SGX Quote Verification Enclave (QvE) when this parameter is non-NULL: Quote verification would be done inside QvE, and QvE would return a report which target for verifier's enclave, it means verifier can verify QvE's reutrn report and identity
-  - Intel SGX Quote Verification Library (QVL): Quote verification would be done inside untrusted QVL library, verifier can use this way on a non-SGX capable system, but the result can not be cryptographically authenticated in this mode
+  - Intel SGX Quote Verification Library (QVL) when this parameter is NULL: Quote verification would be done inside untrusted QVL library, verifier can use this way on a non-SGX capable system, but the result can not be cryptographically authenticated in this mode
-- This API would return [supplemental data](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/QvE/Include/sgx_qve_header.h) to allow verifier has an alternative verification policy
+- This API would return [supplemental data](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/QvE/Include/sgx_qve_header.h) to allow verifier to have an alternative verification policy
 ```C
 /** Contains data that will allow an alternative quote verification policy. */
 typedef struct _sgx_ql_qv_supplemental_t